Libyan interim Constitutional Declaration: Provisions for the transitional phase

 Article 30 of the document lays out a process for the drafting of a permanent constitution, with time limits for each section meaning that one should be in place by around December 2013 at the latest.
 The process has however been subject to several delays such as the postponement of the General National Congress election by a month, and the target for appointing a Constituent Assembly was missed due to political wrangling over the post of Prime Minister.

 Article 29, repeated as article 33, contains the provision that no member of the National Transitional Council may nominate a candidate or themselves assume the position of President of the state, of a member of the legislative council, or of a ministerial portfolio.

 Amendments

-As of February 2022, there are 12 amendments to the Libyan interim Constitutional Declaration.
+As of October 2023, there are 13 amendments to the Libyan interim Constitutional Declaration.

-The tenth amendment divides the country into three voting districts (Tripolitania, Cyrenaica and Fezzan) for the upcoming referendum on the 2017 draft constitution by the Constituent Assembly.
+The tenth amendment divided the country into three voting districts (Tripolitania, Cyrenaica and Fezzan) for the upcoming referendum on the 2017 draft constitution by the Constituent Assembly.
 It was adopted by the House of Representatives on 26 November 2018.

-The twelfth amendment creates a 24-member committee divided equally between Libya's three historic regions to draft a new constitution, replacing the 2017 draft constitution.
+The twelfth amendment created a 24-member committee divided equally among Libya's three historic regions to draft a new constitution, replacing the 2017 draft constitution.
 It was approved by the House of Representatives on 10 February 2022 after 126 out of "more than" 147 members present voted for the amendment.
 However, the High Council of State rejected the amendment by a vote of 51 out of 60 on 24 February.

+In March 2023, both the House of Representatives and the High Council of State passed the thirteenth amendment containing thirty-four articles defining a new system of government and the tasks of the elected president and prime minister.